AlexAlexandreAlves/AlexAlexandreAlves/README.md

 ## Hi! 🐱‍💻

-#### Software engineering student with an emphasis on testing.
+#### Software engineering student with focus on testing.

 #

-- 💼 Working as QA Enginner.
-- 🤖 Focus on SDET career.
-- 👨💻 Studying Test Automation and DEVOPS, of CI and CD.
+- 🤖💻 Studying Test Automation and DEVOPS, of CI and CD.
 - 📚 Always in search of knowledge
 - 👾 Curious about new technologies